The amputation was the easy part.

 Of course, my face doesn’t look much like that anymore.

 After I slipped out of the rally in the ensuing stampede, I paid one more visit to the doctor at the ramen shop.
 He claimed he wasn’t a plastic surgeon, so he couldn’t guarantee a perfect result.
 But, if I was willing to let him operate, he was willing to give it a try.
-No charge, of course.
+He even volunteered to have his husband cut and dye my hair for me, to further disguise my appearance.
+No charge, of course, for any of it.
 After all, I was a hero.

 Walking out of the ramen shop that last time, I noticed something different about the city.
 It was quieter.
 The angry buzz of the drones was gone.
 There were no OI militias roaming the streets.
 The loudspeakers that had previously broadcast the Dear Leader’s angry diatribes were silent.
 A disabled K9 unit leaned broken and motionless against a pile of garbage by the curb.
 Its red lights were dim.

-For the first time since my daughter’s death, I smiled.
+For the first time since my daughter’s murder, I smiled.
 It was an unfamiliar feeling, especially with my new face, but I didn’t mind.

 I would get used to it.